IPGP/git_class/exercises.md

 * add the second local repository as a remote
 * make a change, commit, and use `git push origin master` to update the second local repository

+### you should have learned:
+* how to add a remote repository
+* how to synchronize with the remote repository

 ### commands
 ```bash